GEOLYTIX/xyz/readme.md

 ## Server

-[server.js](https://github.com/GEOLYTIX/xyz/blob/master/server.js) starts an [Express](https://expressjs.com/) server on the specified port, sets the public directory, favicon and passport security from the environment settings. *Clustering is still very much in development and not fully supported yet.*
+[server.js](https://github.com/GEOLYTIX/xyz/blob/master/server.js) starts an [Fastify](https://www.fastify.io) web server on the specified port, sets the public directory, favicon and security from the environment settings.

-## Middleware
+## Routes

-[router.js](https://github.com/GEOLYTIX/xyz/blob/master/router.js) is the middlewares main entry point.
+### /

+The main route which serves a client application.

+### /documentation

+Serves the [documentation for the client application](https://github.com/GEOLYTIX/xyz/blob/master/public/documentation.md) as github flavoured markdown.

+### /proxy/image

+Proxy requests for image ressources such as Mapbox tiles or Google Streetview images.
+The provider parameter is replaced with a key value from the environment settings.

+### /api/mvt/get/:z/:x/:y

+Request vector tiles from a PostGIS data source.

+Query parameter:
+* dbs: The name of the Postgres database connection as defined in the environment settings.
+* table: The table name.
+* geom_3857: The name of the geometry field in the data table.
+SRID must be EPSG:3857.
+* qID: The ID field which is required to select locations from layer.
+Defaults to null.
+* properties: Comma seperated list of field names which are available to the leaflet.vectorGrid plugin for styling.
+Defaults to empty.
+* layer: The name of the layer.
+* tilecache: The name of a table used to cache vector tiles.
+Defaults to false.
+* token: The user token which is required to authenticate the route.

+### /api/

 ## Security